1,2 days Road to Hana Itinerary – 21 Best Stops on Road to Hana

 Below are some accommodation options in Hana:

-✅ Hana Kai Resort is a mid-range Ocean-front resort in Hana and where we stayed.
-The property is next to the black sand beach at Waikaloa Bay and we saw amazing sunrise in the morning at the beach!
-The condo was amazing with ocean views and a full kitchen.
+✅ Hana Kai Resort is a mid-range Ocean-front resort in Hana where we stayed.
+The property is next to the black sand beach at Waikaloa Bay, and we saw an amazing sunrise in the morning at the beach!
+The condo was amazing, with ocean views and a full kitchen.

 There are camping sites available as well at Wainapanapa State Park for online booking.
 But if you are a tourist in Maui, you probably will not have camping supplies.
 So a hotel room might be cheaper than buying all the camping gear!